gcuendet/gray_platinum_pelican/README.md

 In order to be able to build the content of this repo, you'll need:

-- A C++ compiler (tested with apple clang 12 on macOS and GCC 9.3 on Ubuntu)
+- A C++ compiler (tested with apple clang 12 on macOS and GCC 9.3 and clang 14 on Ubuntu)
 - Git (used to fetch dependencies)
 - CMake >=3.17